squirrel-forge/sass-util/README.md

 ### Using individual submodules

-When using submodules directly namespacing is shorter without the prefixes of levels above, this way you have granular control over which modules to use.
+When using submodules directly, namespacing is shorter, without the parent prefixes, this way you have granular control over which modules to use, but you need to add the *src* folder path to your @use url.
-Not that the *@use* syntax works differently than the classic *@import*, check the [use syntax notes](#use-syntax) for relevant details.

 ```scss
 @use '~@squirrel-forge/sass-util/src/media';